Statistically consistent inverse optimal control for discrete-time indefinite linear-quadratic systems: Numerical examples

 In this section, we demonstrate the performance of the proposed IOC algorithm on a non-zero sum two-dimensional finite-horizon linear-quadratic pursuit-evasion game, cf.~\citep{starr1969nonzero}.
 For a more extensive treatment of pursuit-evasion games, see, e.g., \citep{bacsar1982dynamic}.
 To this end, let $\mfx_t\in\mR^2$ be the distance between the pursuer and the evader, and let $\mfu_t^p,\mfu_t^e\in\mR^2$ be the control signal of the pursuer and the evader, respectively.
 In particular, for each realization $(\bar{x},N)$ of $(\bar{\mfx},\mfN)$, we assume that the evader solves the following problem

-where $A = e^{\hat{A}\Delta t}$, $B =\int_0^{\Delta t} e^{\hat{A}t}dt\hat{B}$ are sampled from the continuous-time dynamics $\dot{\mfx}=\hat{A}\mfx+\hat{B}\mfu^e+\hat{B}\mfu^p$ using the sampling period $\Delta t = 0.1$, and where $\nu=20$.
+where $(A,B)$ is discretized in the same way as in Sec.~\ref{subsec:example_large_system} from the continuous-time dynamics $\dot{\mfx}=\hat{A}\mfx+\hat{B}\mfu^e+\hat{B}\mfu^p$ using the sampling period $\Delta t = 0.1$, and where $\nu=20$.
 Notably, $Q^e \prec 0$.
-If $Q^e$ remains unknown to the pursuer, the pursuer can first use some ``dummy" movements $\mfu_{\nu-N+1:\nu}^p$ that are easy for the evader to predict (i.e., known by the evader).
-For instance, if $\mfu_t^p$ is chosen to be constant, then it can be viewed by the evader as a constant forcing term $d = B\mfu_t^p$ (cf.~\eqref{eq:stochastic_forward_problem_dynamics}).
-The pursuer observes the noisy distance (see \eqref{eq:noisy_observation}) between the pursuer and evader, which is the optimal solution to \eqref{eq:stochastic_forward_problem_example}, and can use the proposed IOC algorithm to estimate $Q^e$.
-This estimate can be used to model and predict the future movement of the evader.
+In practice, as a pursuer, $Q^e$ is unknown.
+In order to gain advantages over the evader and predict its future movements, as a pursuer, one can first use some ``trivial" and ``dummy" movements $\mfu_{\nu-N+1:\nu}^p$ that are easy for the evader to predict (i.e., known by the evader) in the first a few rounds of the game.
+During these rounds, the pursuer collects the evader's behaviour data and use the proposed IOC algorithm to estimate $Q^e$.
+In particular, here we assume the pursuer choose control $\mfu_t^p$ to be a constant during the data collection phase for convenience.
+Consequently, the forcing term $d = B\mfu_t^p$ would be constant for the evader (cf.~\eqref{eq:stochastic_forward_problem_dynamics}). \footnote{In fact, it does not matter what kinds of strategy the pursuer uses in the data collection phase, as long as the evader can foresee it, since, as mentioned in Sec.~\ref{rem:forward_problem_formulation_rem}, the results still hold for time-varying $d_t$.} The pursuer observes the noisy distance (see \eqref{eq:noisy_observation}) between the pursuer and evader, which is the optimal solution to \eqref{eq:stochastic_forward_problem_example}.

 To simulate this, we choose $\hat{A} = 0$, $\hat{B} = I_2$, $Q^e=-0.1I_2$, and for each time step in the trajectories process noise $\mfw_t$ and measurement noise $\rvv_t$ are drawn from multi-variate normal distribution $\mathcal{N}(0,\Sigma_w)$ and $\mathcal{N}(0,\Sigma_v)$, respectively, with covariance matrices